Schwenger/House-Of-Tweets/ISSUES.md

     * currently it's pretty bad: the "air holes" are irregular and look improvised – which they are.
     * getting the real "Standfuß" seems impossible
     * not desperate enough to ask the devil
-- Need someone at the exhibition to press the "Close" button whenever we log out from TeamViewer.

-[Max]
-- Bird list -> allow to show drawings???
-	-> No.

 [Both]
-- Keyboard situation
 - Retweet information/details
 - Wording
 - Curse Word Replacements
-- TeamViewer!

 ## Windows setup: